techgrounds/techgrounds-anj-dtmr/week-6-9/06_az_app_config.md

 # Azure App Configuration

+Azure App Configuration is a service that helps you manage your application settings and feature flags in a central location.
+It is like a pantry where you store all your ingredients and spices.
+You can easily access them whenever you need them and make changes to them as needed.
+Similarly, Azure App Configuration provides you with a central location to store all your application settings and feature flags.
+You can easily access them from your applications and make changes to them as needed.

 Azure App Configuration is een Azure-service die gebruikers in staat stelt om configuratie binnen de cloud te beheren.
 Gebruikers kunnen App Configuration stores maken om key-value instellingen op te slaan en opgeslagen instellingen te consumeren vanuit applicaties, build pipelines, release processen, microservices en andere Azure-resources³.

 Azure App Configuration is gebouwd voor snelheid, schaalbaarheid en beveiliging.
 Het is een universele, volledig beheerde configuratieopslag die snelle ophaling van configuraties mogelijk maakt voor elke Azure-applicatie.
 Het biedt volledige gegevensversleuteling, zowel in rust als tijdens transport.
 Het is ook naadloos geïntegreerd met populaire frameworks zoals .NET en Java Spring².